weston-bailey/seir_526_p4/Weston-Bailey-p4-pitch.md

 * It is my understanding so far that much of the work for creating an ai is deciding how to configure a model to work with a particular dataset and then grooming and formatting the dataset so that it can be used with the ML model.

-* I don't have the understanding/expertise to even begin to do this with a dataset, I would like to use preformatted dataset such as one from the [Keras API](https://keras.io/api/datasets/).
+* I don't have the understanding/expertise to even begin to do this with a dataset, I would like to use preformatted ML dataset such as one from the [Keras API](https://keras.io/api/datasets/).

 2. the tensorflow versioning and compatibility is a complicated disaster: